SadmanWasee/CSE_495B_Sentiment_Analysis/README.md

 # CSE_495B_Sentiment_Analysis
 Extracting sentiments from user reviews using NLP models.
-Contains 6 different types of sentiments.
+Contains 6 different types of sentiments including - "Sadness", "Joy", "Love", "Anger", "Fear", "Surprise".
-The dataset I used is called emotions and the model was BERT Used Google colab T4 GPU to run the project.
+The dataset I used is called emotions and the model was BERT.
+Used Google colab T4 GPU to run the project.

 <h2>Validation Scores are given below in the table: </h2>
 <table>